oracle-livelabs/database/microtx-xa-stock-broker-app/deploy-stock-trading-app/deploy-stock-trading-app.md

 ## Task 2: Know About the Created PDBs

 When you start Minikube, an instance of the Oracle Database 23c Free Release is deployed on Minikube.
 See [Oracle Database Free](https://www.oracle.com/database/free/get-started).
 The following three PDBs are already available in the Database instance.

-    - The Core Banking service uses `COREBNKPDB` as resource manager.
+    * The Core Banking service uses `COREBNKPDB` as resource manager.
-    - The Branch Banking service uses `AZBRPDB1` as resource manager.
+    * The Branch Banking service uses `AZBRPDB1` as resource manager.
-    - The Stock Broker service uses `STOCKBROKERPDB` as resource manager.
+    * The Stock Broker service uses `STOCKBROKERPDB` as resource manager.

-The required tables are already created in each PDB and have been populated with sample values.
+The required tables are already created in each PDB and are populated with sample values.
+This section provides details about the sample data in each table.

 ### About the Resource Manager for the Core Banking Service

 The Core Banking service uses `COREBNKPDB` as resource manager.
 This PDB contains three tables: Branch, Account, and History.

-The following table lists the sample data populated in the Branch table.
+The following table lists the available fields and sample data, if any.

 | Fields      | Values                                                  |
 | ----------- | --------------------------------------------------------|